Justin Turner Player Props: Red Sox vs. Rockies

-Justin Turner -- with a slugging percentage of .513 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Chase Anderson on the hill, on June 13 at 7:10 PM ET.
+The Boston Red Sox, including Justin Turner and his .487 slugging percentage over his past 10 games, take on starting pitcher Austin Gomber and the Colorado Rockies at Fenway Park, Wednesday at 7:10 PM ET.

-In his last game, he had two hits (going 2-for-3 with a double and an RBI) against the Rockies.
+In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Rockies.

 Justin Turner Game Info & Props vs. the Rockies